LeonNamowitz/PL_BubbleSort/README.md

 ## ToDo

-* add a computational steps counter
+*
 * refactor everything to arrayLists to avoid this nonsense
+  * actually do both and compare the performance

-*
+* clean-up bullshit